 We believe that when organizations partner with us, their people change behavior-both individually and collectively-in ways that help solve an organization's most pressing problems and achieve breakthrough results.
-Lasting behavior change begins with individuals from the inside out, with how people see themselves and the world around them.
+Lasting behavioral change begins with individuals from the inside out, with how people see themselves and the world around them.
 These insights translate into how individuals engage and lead others.
 Our content, which is based on timeless principles of human effectiveness, is designed to help people change both their mindset and behavior.

-We seek to combine the best content, people, and technology to help our clients achieve results at scale-across an entire organization.
-We believe the combination of powerful content, teams of experts, a dynamic behavior change platform, and key metrics can guide leaders and teams through impact journeys that deliver exceptional results again and again.
+We seek to combine the best content, delivery and coaching experts, and technology to help our clients achieve results at scale-which may extend across an entire organization.
+We believe the combination of powerful content, teams of experts, a dynamic behavior change platform, and key metrics can guide leaders and teams through solutions that will deliver exceptional results again and again.

 Our services and products are primarily delivered through our subscription offerings, which are comprised of the All Access Pass (AAP), which is primarily sold through our Enterprise Division, and the Leader in Me membership, which is designed specifically for our Education Division.
 We believe the AAP is a revolutionary and innovative way to deliver our content to clients of various sizes, including large, multinational organizations, in a flexible and cost-effective manner.
-Clients may utilize complete offerings such as The 7 Habits of Highly Effective People, The Four Disciplines of Execution, and The 5 Choices to Extraordinary Productivity, or use individual concepts from any of our well-known offerings to create a custom solution to fit their organizational or individual training needs.
-Since the introduction of the All Access Pass, we have developed the role of Implementation Specialists to provide our clients with the direction necessary to create meaningful impact journeys using our tools and content.
-An impact journey is a customized plan to utilize the content and offerings on the AAP to achieve a client's specific goals and to provide them with the keys to obtain maximum value from the pass.
+Clients may utilize complete offerings such as The 7 Habits of Highly Effective People, The Four Disciplines of Execution, The Speed of Trust, and Multipliers, or use individual concepts from any of our well-known offerings to create a custom solution to fit their organizational or individual training needs.
+Since the introduction of the All Access Pass, we have developed the role of the Implementation Strategist to provide our clients with the direction necessary to create meaningful impact journeys using our tools and content.
+An impact journey is a customized plan to utilize our content and offerings on the AAP to drive sustained behavioral change in a manner that achieves a client's specific goals and provides them with the keys to obtain maximum value from the pass.
 We have also translated AAP materials into numerous additional languages, which allows the AAP to be used effectively by multinational entities and provides for greater international sales opportunities.